 To overcome apprehension or stress, some people choose to attend stress management classes.
 However, there are some relaxation techniques and tips you can try at home when dealing with panic attacks:

-- Dealing With Apprehension and Fear- You’ve probably heard the saying “stay in the present”.
+- Preventing Apprehension and Fear- You’ve probably heard the saying “stay in the present”.
 Because anticipation can fuel your anxieties you should try to focus on what is happening right now and not worry about past or future concerns that may or may not arise.
 Focus on whatever the current task at hand is.
 Worrying about things that are out of your control will only cause your anxiety to spike or peak.

-Deal With Panic Attacks by Identifying The Symptoms
+Cope With Panic Attacks by Identifying The Symptoms

 Simply knowing what the symptoms of a panic attack are will actually help you feel more in control of your situation.
 Upon understanding what you are going through is merely some anxiety and not something more serious or life threatening like a stroke or some debilitating medical problem, you will be better able to concentrate on methods to calm down.